 By Chuck Woodbury, editor

-What do you see in the illustration to the right?
+What do you see in this illustration?
 Do you see a wineglass?
 Or do you see something else?
 You might see something different than what I see.

 At first, I saw a wineglass.
 Then I stared at the illustration for awhile and then, in a split second, I saw something entirely different!
 After I saw that new image, it was hard to see the wineglass again.